-Here is an example of how the top table of your application form might look.
+Here is an example of how the entries might look.

 Trip Length (Nights): Enter the number of nights you plan on spending on the John Muir Trail.
 It is much better to overestimate your desired itinerary here.

 Within 24 hours of the lottery application draw date, you should receive an email stating whether or not your request was successful.
 If you’re successful, congratulations!
-If you fail, keep trying.
-After a week of failures, I was starting to lose hope, but in my case, persistence paid off.
-The odds are not in your favor, so expect to have more than a few failures before you have a successful submission.
+If you fail, your application will be rolled over into the dates that you selected.

 Step 5: Pick Up Your Permit At One Of The Five Yosemite Valley Wilderness Centers

-You can pick up the permit the day of or the day before your hike.
-The permit will be held until 10am on the day of your trip so don’t be late.
+For successful applicants, you can pick up your permit the day of or the day before your hike.
+There are 5 wilderness center options in Yosemite NP to choose from The permit will be held until 10am on the day of your trip so don’t be late.
 If you’re going to be late, make sure to call ahead and let them know (209-372-0308).
 Yosemite NP has backpackers camps available for permit holders, so my advice is to pick up your permit a day ahead, stay in a backpackers camp, and then start hiking on the day of your allotted time.

 Options To Consider If Your SOBO Application Is Not Successful

 1.)
 My top pick for options after a failed SOBO application would be to consider hiking Northbound (NOBO).
-This is a much more difficult hike, as your starting at high elevations and taking on the JMT’s difficult passes in the first few days.
+This is a much more difficult hike, as you’re starting at high elevation and taking on the JMT’s difficult passes in the first few days.
 There are also fewer resupply options in the Southern half of the JMT.

-These permits are based on a lottery system as well, but at least it can be all done online.
+These permits are based on a lottery system as well, and can also be completed online.
 The submission timeframe is from February 1 to March 15, which comes after most people would be applying for the SOBO permits (March 15 would be a start date of August 30 for SOBO).

 2.)
-The other option if you fail to get obtain a standard SOBO JMT permit is to get creative.
+The other option if you fail to obtain a standard SOBO JMT permit is to get creative.
 You can start in Yosemite Valley and avoid Donahue Pass (Mono Pass, Fernandez Pass, etc), or you can join the JMT south of Donahue Pass from a connecting trailhead.
-Here is a link to a great table if you’re looking for alternate permit options.
+You can apply online for these options as well.